Police: Woman gave birth in restroom, left baby in toilet

 Investigators believe the child had been in the water for about 10 to 15 minutes.
 He was cold to the touch, blue, unresponsive and not breathing, so the officer and medics performed CPR and likely saved his life, officials said.

-The baby was taken to UPMC Pinnacle where he remains on a ventilator, in critical but stable condition.
-The extent of his injuries are not known.
+The baby was taken to UPMC Pinnacle where he remains on a ventilator, in critical condition but stable.
+The extent of his injuries was not yet known.

 Authorities said Osei made no attempts to help the newborn or remove him from the water, and she did not ask first responders how he was doing or request to see him.